vivekshs07/ResuMatch/README.md

 # ResuMatch

 ResuMatch is a Next.js application that matches resumes with job descriptions using advanced AI and NLP technologies.
-It leverages Azure AI, Gemini, and Cosine Similarityto provide accurate and insightful matching results.
+It leverages Azure AI, Gemini, and Cosine Similarity to provide accurate and insightful matching results.

 ---